UofT-DSI/shell/04-instructors/lessons/foundation_slides.md

 ##### Pipes and Filters
 Readings: Newham et al. chapters 1.9-2 & Scotts chapters 8-9 + 13

-Continuing from last lesson, we’ll expand on pipes and introduce some filter commands that will help us gain more shell experience.
+Building on the last lesson, we will expand on pipes and introduce various filter commands that will help us gain more shell experience.
 We’ll also cover some important expansions and command line editing tips.

 ---
 ```